-- Play safe with industry norms (for example British Council for Offices, 2000); - Opt for more generic, context-free approaches, gambling on accelerating trends towards convergence of function (for example offices and laboratories becoming more similar); - Take a longer-term view, attempting to combine this with emphasis on lower environmental impacts; - Place greater faith in promising new technology (for example Doxford photovoltaic building, Sunderland, UK) while gambling that accommodating new constraints (the photovoltaic wall) does not compromise other considerations (such as office layouts forms);
+- play safe with industry norms (e.g. British Council for Offices, 2000); - opt for more generic, context-free approaches, gambling on accelerating trends towards convergence of function (e.g. offices and laboratories becoming more similar); - take a longer term view, attempting to combine this with emphasis on lower environmental impacts; - place greater faith in promising new technology (e.g. Doxford photovoltaic building, Sunderland, UK) while gambling that accommodating new constraints (the photovoltaic wall) does not compromise other considerations (such as office layouts forms);

-Fit suitable strategies to prevailing circumstances, perhaps giving priorities to costs in use, manageability, occupants' needs, and taking a more pronounced demand side perspective.
+fit suitable strategies to prevailing circumstances, perhaps giving priorities to costs in use, manageability, occupants' needs, and taking a more pronounced "demand" side perspective?

-Our view is that attention to the demand side, minimising environmental impact and carefully reviewing the extent to which generic solutions are appropriate will yield effective results in the longer-term; though it may take some time for market valuations to catch up.
+Our view is that attention to the demand side, minimising environmental impact and carefully reviewing the extent to which generic solutions are appropriate will yield effective results in the longer term; though it may take some time for market valuations to catch up.